SAML Single Sign-On (E20)¶

 Mattermost can be configured to act as a SAML 2.0 Service Provider.
 The SAML Single sign-on integration offers the following benefits:

 Single sign-on.
 Users can sign-in to Mattermost with their SAML credentials.

 Centralized identity management.
 Mattermost accounts automatically pull user attributes from SAML upon login, such as full name, email, and username.

 Automatic account provisioning.
-Mattermost user accounts are automatically created the first time a user signs in with their SAML credentials on the Mattermost workspace.
+Mattermost user accounts are automatically created the first time a user signs in with their SAML credentials on the Mattermost server.

 Sync groups to predefined roles in Mattermost.
 Assign team and channel roles to groups via LDAP Group Sync.

 Compliance alignment with administrator management.
 Manage Administrator access to Mattermost in the System Console using SAML attributes.

 SAML Single sign-on itself does not support periodic updates of user attributes nor automatic deprovisioning.
 However, SAML with AD/LDAP sync can be configured to support these use cases.

 Mattermost officially supports Okta, OneLogin, and Microsoft ADFS as the identity providers (IDPs), please see links below for more details on how to configure SAML with these providers.

 In addition to the officially supported identity providers, you can also configure SAML for a custom IdP.
 For instance, customers have successfully set up Azure AD, DUO, PingFederate, Keycloak, and SimpleSAMLphp as a custom IdPs.
 Because we do not test against these identity providers, it is important that you test new versions of Mattermost in a staging environment to confirm it will work with your identity provider.
 You can also set up MFA on top of your SAML provider for additional security.